project-repo/cagebreak/man/cagebreak-socket.7.md

 ## SECURITY

+The socket has to be explicitly enabled using the `-e` flag.

 The socket is restricted to the user for reading, writing and execution (700).

-All user software can execute arbitrary code while cagebreak is running.
+All user software can execute arbitrary code while the cagebreak socket is running.

 ## EXAMPLES